antrea-io/antrea/docs/external-node.md

    2. Docker Repository

-      The released version of `antrea-ubuntu` Docker image can be downloaded from Antrea `Dockerhub` repository.
+      The released version of `antrea-agent-ubuntu` Docker image can be downloaded from Antrea `Dockerhub` repository.
 Pick a version from the [list of releases](https://github.com/antrea-io/antrea/releases).
-For any given release `<TAG>` (e.g. `v1.9.0`), download `antrea-ubuntu` Docker image as follows:
+For any given release `<TAG>` (e.g. `v1.15.0`), download `antrea-agent-ubuntu` Docker image as follows:

       ```bash
-      docker pull antrea/antrea-ubuntu:<TAG>
+      docker pull antrea/antrea-agent-ubuntu:<TAG>
       ```

-      The [installation script](../hack/externalnode/install-vm.sh) automatically downloads the specific released version of `antrea-ubuntu` Docker image on VM by specifying the installation argument `--antrea-version`.
+      The [installation script](../hack/externalnode/install-vm.sh) automatically downloads the specific released version of `antrea-agent-ubuntu` Docker image on VM by specifying the installation argument `--antrea-version`.
       Also, the script automatically loads that image into Docker.
-For any given release `<TAG>` (e.g. `v1.9.0`), specify it in the --antrea-version argument as follows.
+For any given release `<TAG>` (e.g. `v1.15.0`), specify it in the --antrea-version argument as follows.

       ```bash
          --antrea-version <TAG>